 As we are unable to identify these as suspected autism records, we are unable to use these records for waiting times between referral and first care contact within the forward model.

-Forward model specific interpretation issues
+Referral to care contact specific interpretation issues

 As time has elapsed since the initial publication of the forward model, the number of complete journeys from referral to first care contact has increased.
 This gives a more complete picture of the waiting times between referral and care contact.
 However, there is still a reducing number of complete journeys as you move towards the most recent data submission periods.
 There is also a gap identified in this model in that it will not pick up those referrals coded other than for suspected autism, irrespective of whether those referrals resulted in an autism diagnosis.